Converting a historic dairy barn into a multipurpose events venue.

 • Accessibility upgrades

 A pop of warm color against the rolling green hills of Jefferson County, the City of Festus’s Red Barn is a testament to the region’s agricultural roots.
 Originally used for community events, the City had to stop using the Red Barn as a public space because of structural, life safety, and accessibility concerns.
-For years, the Barn sat empty while problems with the roof and building envelope put the building at risk of further decline.
-After ARPA funds became available for stabilizing the Barn’s structure, Bond Architects was retained by the city to address life safety requirements and improve accessibility.

 Working with Michelle Wells and the team at Bond Architects has been a fantastic experience.
 Their team has been incredibly professional, knowledgeable, and creative.
 They’ve listened attentively to the City’s vision for the Red Barn project and offered valuable insights throughout the design process.
 Personally, I’m impressed with their attention to detail and commitment to quality.
 I highly recommend Bond Architects for anyone looking for a talented and dedicated architectural firm.